What’s Happening When Someone Says “You’re a lawyer? Really?” Or “You’re not really a law student?”

 We’re hoping that every law student and every lawyer who wears a shirt from the Lady Justice Apparel™ What Law Looks Like Collection helps everyone see the diversity in law and the need to expand society’s idea of what law looks like.

-Part of each t-shirt sold from our What Law Looks Like Collection will go to support law school scholarships for underrepresented persons within the legal profession.
+Part of each t-shirt sold from our What Law Looks Like Collection will go to support legal programs and legal clinics.

 Please note that because part of each sale from our collections and limited editions are donated to a legal clinic, legal program, charity or are part of a fundraising initiative these items are non- refundable.
 All Lady Justice Apparel™ designated as a fundraising collection purchases are final sale.